atlassian/react-beautiful-dnd/README.md

 - Custom drag handles - you can drag a whole item by just a part of it
 - Compatible with [`ReactDOM.createPortal`](https://reactjs.org/docs/portals.html) - [portal pattern](/docs/patterns/using-a-portal.md)
 - 🌲 Tree support through the [`@atlaskit/tree`](https://atlaskit.atlassian.com/packages/core/tree) package
-- A `Droppable` list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
+- A `<Droppable />` list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
 - Independent nested lists - a list can be a child of another list, but you cannot drag items from the parent list into a child list
 - Server side rendering (SSR) compatible - see [resetServerContext()](/docs/api/reset-server-context.md)
 - Plays well with [nested interactive elements](TODO) by default